Procreate Letter Guide Hack

 Make slanted guidelines

 With uniform and magnetics both turned on, I’ll enlarge the screen capture so that the grid itself basically fills the screen, and then hit the selection arrow tool to deselect.
 You see that in my layers palette, I now have this grid image placed.
-I’ll rename it “Grid” so that we're never confused.
+I’ll rename the layer “Grid.”

 Slanted guidelines

-Now I'm going to reselect it so that now the selection just includes what's on our artboard.
-And I'll come over to “Freeform” and tap and hold the top center dot in the transform selection.
+I reselect the grid layer so that now the selection just includes what’s on our artboard.
+And I come over to “Freeform” and tap and hold the top center dot in the transform selection.
 I’m able to drag it over to the right now.

 Change the background

-I also want to point out that you can also reduce the opacity of this grid so that when you’re writing over it, the grid lines are not so distracting.
-And now if I create a blank layer above the grid layer, and I choose, let's say, my fine point calligraphy pen, I can create any sort of design, then turn off the grid, and nobody will be the wiser.
+If I create a blank layer above the grid layer, and I choose, say, my fine point calligraphy pen, I can create any sort of design, then turn off the grid, and nobody will be the wiser.

 Example of calligraphy screenshot.jpg